arlonproj/arlon/docs/gen2_overrides_proposal_2.md

 ### Limitations

-- Since, we are pointing to the repository where our patch file is present, the argocd won't be able to detect the changes in the base manifest repository. -
+- Since, we are pointing to the repository where our patch file is present, the argocd won't be able to detect the changes in the cluster template repository. -
-- This can be an added feature aw well in one way because whenever there is a change in the base configuration, it won't be immediately picked up.
-This brings user the ability to promote base changes sensibly through each of our environments.
+- This can be an added feature aw well in one way because whenever there is a change in the cluster template configuration, it won't be immediately picked up.
+This brings user the ability to promote cluster template changes sensibly through each of our environments.
 - Clean up of the cluster named folders when a user deletes a cluster is one of the issue which is still being addressed and looked up on.

 ### UX (User experience)